 - Motif: The Verdite trilogy has a recurring image themed around each game's Infinity +1 Sword.
 At the end of King's Field II we see an image of the Moonlight Sword (from the first game) crossed with the newly-introduced Dark Slayer.
 In King's Field III those two swords are joined by the Excellector.

-- Multiple Endings: In King's Field III its possible to confront King Alfred without reforging the Moonlight Sword. you get a Bad Ending implying that Lyle becomes possessed, and you also don't get to face the true final boss.
+- Multiple Endings: In King's Field III its possible to confront King Alfred without reforging the Moonlight Sword.
+Doing so gets you the Bad Ending, implying that Lyle becomes possessed, and you also don't get to face the true final boss.

-- Nostalgia Level: The Royal Cemetary in King's Field III is this for Japanese gamers (it was the setting of the original King's Field).
+- Nostalgia Level: The Royal Cemetery in King's Field III is this for Japanese gamers (it was the setting of the original King's Field).

 - Pacifist Run: It is possible to get to the final boss fight in King's Field III as a level 1 character, only needing to kill one red mushroom blocking the path just past Lake Noel.